Guilds, Clans, and Town Control¶

 - guild storage

-- expedition scheduling
+- expedition scheduling and departure slots

 - town project sponsorship